 Top Universities for PhD in Chemistry

-Access to the top of the range research equipment and facilities like X-ray diffractometers, scanning tunnelling microscopes, electron microscopes, mass spectrometers, high-field nuclear magnetic resonance (NMR) spectrometers, the best universities around the world have a lot to offer.
+Access to the top of the range research equipment and facilities like X-ray diffractometers, scanning tunnelling microscopes, electron microscopes, mass spectrometers, and high-field nuclear magnetic resonance (NMR) spectrometers, the best universities around the world have a lot to offer.
 Which is why we have curated a list of renowned universities around the world taking into consideration the top 5 countries to study Chemistry that might be perfect for you.

 - California Institute of Technology